mapbox/mapbox-maps-ios/Apps/Examples/README.md

 # Maps SDK Examples

 Welcome!
-This sample application is intended to showcase different ways you can use Mapbox Maps SDK v10 for iOS, which now runs on [Metal](https://developer.apple.com/metal/).
+This sample application is intended to showcase different ways you can use Mapbox Maps SDK v11 for iOS, which runs on [Metal](https://developer.apple.com/metal/).

 ![screenshots](readme-screenshots.png)